Nz404/ssh-ftp-docker-wordpress-nagios/README.md

-# ssh-ftp-docker-wordpress-nagios.sh
+# ssh-ftp-docker-wordpress-nagios

 Auto install shh,ftp,docker,wordpress,nagios on ubuntu

-Cara menjalankan skrip:
+How to run the scrip

-Jalankan perintah berikut untuk memberikan izin eksekusi: chmod +x install-all.sh Jalankan skrip: ./install-all.sh
+Run command on terminal : chmod +x install-all.sh ./install-all.sh